dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

   // Filter out duplicate barcodes within 3 seconds. filter.enableResultDeduplication("barcode", true);
   await cvRouter.addResultFilter(filter);
-  if(bDestoryed){ return; }
+  if(isDestroyed){ return; }

   // Open camera and start scanning single barcode. await cameraEnhancer.open();
-  if(bDestoryed){ return; }
+  if(isDestroyed){ return; }

   await cvRouter.startCapturing("ReadSingleBarcode");
 }

 async beforeUnmount(){
-    bDestoried = true;
+  isDestroyed = true;

   await pCvRouter;
   cvRouter?.dispose();
   cvRouter = null;

   await pCameraEnhancer;
   cameraEnhancer?.dispose();
   cameraEnhancer = null;
 }

+// usage example in a tsx/jsx component
-<div ref={uiContainer}></div>
+<div ref={cameraViewContainer}></div>
 ```

+### Final Notes

+Decoding video is slightly more complex than reading image, but by following the steps above, you can manage resources effectively and ensure your component runs smoothly.

+Again, if you don't want to go into detail, please refer to the DBRJS sample directly.

-Note that since we have taken over native rendering, do not change the UI through the framework in this component, you can change its parent component instead.
+Note that since we have taken over native rendering, avoid changing the UI through the framework within decoding video component; instead, make changes in its parent component.

-Once this component is rendered, it means that decoding will start.
-You can control when decoding occurs by not rendering this component at the beginning.
+Once this component is rendered, decoding will start.
+You can control when decoding occurs by not rendering this component until needed.

-> Component decode video is just a little more troublesome than read image.
-Again, if you don't want to go into detail, please refer to the [DBR-JS samples for framework](https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/hello-world) directly.